Jump to Recipe

 Enjoy buttery, flaky individual treats with these easy Air Fryer Hand Pies.
 Fresh blueberry filling, a simple butter crust and cooked up perfectly in the air fryer in about 10 minutes!
 Oven variation offered if no air fryer is available!

-Stack of air fryer hand pies with blueberry filling in top cut pie.
+Plate with stacked air fryer hand pies with blueberry filling.

 Save this recipe!